xeusteerapat/introduction-golang-educative/README.md

 # An Introduction to Programming in Go

-Learn Go prpgramming from [Educative.io](https://www.educative.io/courses/introduction-to-programming-in-go)
+Learn Go programming from [Educative.io](https://www.educative.io/courses/introduction-to-programming-in-go)

 ## Table of Content